GetMetaMap/metamap-ios-sdk/Integration_iOS.md

 You now need to place the Mati KYC button inside your App.
 You have 2 options for that (interface builder / code):

-- OPTION 1: You can include `MFKYCButton` into your view using XCode interface builder
+You can include `MFKYCButton` into your view using XCode interface builder Or
-- OPTION 2: Add using Swift (left) or Objective-C (right)
+Add using Swift or Objective-C

+    //Swift
     MFKYC.instance.metadata = ["key": "value"]
     let matiButton = MFKYCButton()
     matiButton.frame = CGRect(x: 0, y: 20, width: 320, height: 60)//you can change position, width and height :)
     matiButton.title = "Custom"
     view.addSubview(matiButton)
+    MFKYC.instance.metadata = ["key": "value"]

+    //Objective-C

     [MFKYC instance].metadata = @{"key": "value"};
     MFKYCButton *matiButton =[[MFKYCButton alloc] init];
     matiButton.frame = CGRectMake(0, 20, 320, 60);//you can change position,width and height :)
     matiButton.title = "Custom";
     [self.view addSubview:matiButton];

 ## Mati KYC Delegate

 Use the delegate functions below in order to handle the success / failure of login